Arthur Biyarslanov

-Arthur Biyarslanov (born 22 April 1995) is a Canadian professional boxer of Chechen descent.
+Arthur Biyarslanov (born 22 April 1995) is a Russian-Canadian Professional boxer.
 As an amateur, he won a gold medal at the 2015 Pan American Games as well as representing Canada at the 2016 Summer Olympics.

 Early life

 Biyarslanov's family left Chechnya when he was four years old due to ongoing violence.
 He migrated to Toronto from Azerbaijan at age 10 and started boxing in 2007 after his brother recommended the sport for self-defense.